weareferal/scrollxp/README.md

 This type of parallax effect has a start and an end, behaving like a common animation scene.

-To define the element, you need to add the attribute `data-parallax="scene"`.
+To define the element, you need to add the attribute `data-parallax-type="scene"`.

 All the global parallax properties are used for this type of effect too, but you can also provide properties for the scene itself.